mysteriumnetwork/winter-is-coming/quests/Zombie_Hole_Punching.md

 ## Example

-Server announces contact how to connect:
+Server announces a contact where to connect (means of announcement is yours to choose):
 ```
 ./server
 Game started.
 Players should join with './client SERVER_CONTACT'